SignalDrop Support

 How do I get the CSV event log out?

-Menu → Export Log (CSV) (⌘E).
+Menu → Export Log (CSV).
 You'll get an event-by-event spreadsheet you can open in Numbers or Excel, including SSID, BSSID, RSSI, timestamp, event type, and downtime duration where applicable.

 Can SignalDrop disconnect me from a bad WiFi automatically?

 The Mac App Store version cannot — Apple's sandbox blocks programmatic disassociation from WiFi networks.
-The auto-leave feature requires the unsandboxed direct-distribution build.
+The auto-leave feature is available in the unsandboxed direct-distribution build.
 If this matters to you, get in touch and I'll point you at the DMG.

 Does SignalDrop work on Intel Macs?

 Yes.
-1.0.2 ships a universal binary supporting both Apple Silicon (M-series) and Intel Macs.
+SignalDrop ships a universal binary supporting both Apple Silicon (M-series) and Intel Macs.
 Minimum macOS is 13 Ventura.

 What's the roadmap?